CedricLittman/Love_Maths/README.md

 Running the game repeatedly could be done by enclosing it in a function and calling the function each time it is played.

+Which Colours Did Appear?

+The game might be more fun if, after the player has been told they have got the wrong result, they are told what the sequence of colours actually was.
+As they are saved in an array and as variables this would be easy until the next game is started and all the variables are reset.